mortommy/mycroft-skill-openhab/README.md

 ## openHAB Item Configuration

-Your openHAB Items are searched by Label, so Items for the above examples could be defined as:
+In order to make openHAB Items accessible to Mycroft, they need to be [tagged](http://docs.openhab.org/addons/io/homekit/readme.html).
+Device names recognized by Mycroft are matched against openHAB Item Labels.

+The above examples would all work with the following set of openHAB Item definitons:

 ```java
 Color DiningroomLight "Diningroom Light" <light> (gKitchen) [ "Lighting" ] {channel="hue:0200:1:bloom1:color"}